Enecuum/docs/faq.md

 #### Can I be a PoW or PoS miner?

-Not now, but we are planning on releasing PoW and PoS mining to the public soon.
+Currently, BIT network with non-tradable tokens is used for testing the team's PoW and PoS.
+Please read the tutorial on [How to Mine BIT](how-to-mine-bit.md) to find out more.
+ENQ PoW and PoS mining will be released after the tests are done.

 #### What can the Enecuum App do?